Why I Hardly Ever Appear in Photos

 So there you have it, the reason you will see lots of pictures of the kids on my blog.
 There just aren’t any of me.
 Good job Boo is going to be able to take over photographic duties soon.
 When he’s seven.

-If you want to stick around and find out how we go on our family travel odyssey, just enter your email address in the box below, you’ll be notified each time we publish something new.
+If you want to stick around and find out how we go on our family travel odyssey, just enter your email address in the box top right, you’ll receive our infrequent news letters.
 We’d love to share the world with you.
 Thanks for visiting!

 A great read, if not a little harsh on your photographically challenged husband (Me).
 You are always saying don’t get too close!
 Oh well, good luck Boo, Mum is hard to please.